abhiwand/atk/python/intelanalytics/doc/source/ad_inse.rst

 1. RHEL/Centos 6.4 OS
 #.
 Sudo access is required to install the various IA packages since they are installed through Yum and for the editing of root owned configuration files
 #.
-Cloudera cluster with CDH-5.0.2-p0.13 or greater with the following services installed and running
+Cloudera cluster with CDH-5.0.2-p0.13 or greater up to CDH-5.0.3-p0.35 with the following services installed and running:

     A. HDFS
     #.
 SPARK
     #.
 Hbase
     #.
 Yarn(MR2)
     #.
 Zookeeper

 #.
 Python 2.6
 #.
 EPEL yum repository -- All the nodes on the cluster must have the EPEL yum repository.
 Adding the EPEL repository is straight forward and can be acomplished with a few simple steps.